LukeEmmet/GeminiLUACH/README.md

 The behaviour when more than one LUACH element is found in a link DISPLAYTEXT is unspecified and left to the client.

-Each element specifies its normal unicode gliph form or the anglo-centric textual form
+Each element specifies its normal unicode glyph form or the anglo-centric textual form

 ### "Home" (U+1F3E0) 🏠